Are You a First-Time Utility Customer in Alberta?

 Plan Benefits

 It's worth considering energy plans that offer extra benefits and special perks that can add value to your service and lifestyle.
-At Direct Energy, we offer green energy options, cashback rewards and free smart home products.
+At Direct Energy, we offer green energy options, and free smart home products.

 Term Length